Chude Pam Allen: Women's liberation movement

 She was editor for the newspaper of the Union Women's Alliance to Gain Equality (Union WAGE).
 She was also involved with the Bridal Fair action of 1969, the Miss America protest, and International Women's Day.

 She changed her name from Pamela Allen to Chude Pamela Allen.

-Allen collaborated with her first husband on the 1974 book Reluctant Reformers: Racism and Social Reform Movements in the United States.
+Allen collaborated with her first husband Robert L. Allen on the 1974 book Reluctant Reformers: Racism and Social Reform Movements in the United States.
 She also writes poetry and has drafted two plays, The Uprising of the 20,000 and Could We Be Heard.

 Allen is featured in the feminist history film She's Beautiful When She's Angry.

 Allen is a member of the Bay Area Veterans of the Civil Rights Movement.
 She lives in San Francisco.